-Government: None; contributes as an employer for publicsector employees who are not civil servants.
+Government: None; contributes as an employer for public-sector employees who are not civil servants.

-Cash sickness and medical benefits: The insured must have at least 3 months of insured employment with at least 18 days or 120 hours of work a month.
+Cash sickness and medical benefits: The insured must have at least 3 months of covered employment with at least 18 days or 120 hours of work a month.